Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 Lean Planning works even if you’re already up and running.
 It helps you continually refine and tweak your strategy while measuring your progress toward your goals.
 After all, planning is about making better management decisions, not about producing a thick document that sits in a drawer.

-Read on to learn how to make the lean model work for you by creating your own Lean Business Plan.
+Read on to learn how to make the lean model work by creating your own one-page business plan.

-The Lean Planning methodology starts with a one page Lean Plan that you can create in 20 minutes.
+The Lean Planning methodology starts with a one-page plan you can create in 20 minutes.

 That’s right—one page.
-Lean Planning is a simple methodology and your Lean Plan should be simple, too.
-You can download a Lean Plan template and fill it in as you follow the steps below.
+Lean Planning is a simple methodology and your one-page plan should be simple, too.
+You can download a lean planning template and fill it in as you follow the steps below.

-If you choose to build your Lean Plan in LivePlan, our business planning tool, it’s called a “Pitch” there, but it’s the exact same thing.
+If you choose to build your one-page plan in LivePlan, our business planning tool, it’s called a “Pitch” there, but it’s the exact same thing.